byteark/video-upload-sdk-js/README.md

 ### For ByteArk Qoder (Legacy)

 ByteArk Qoder is our legacy service.
-Please contact ByteArk admin for Qoder's appId and appSecret.
+Please contact ByteArk admin for Qoder's `appId` and `appSecret`.

 - **serviceName**: Please use `byteark.qoder`
 - **serviceEndpoint**: For uploading from front-end, please use `https://qoder.byteark.com/apps/<appId>/ajax`